Red Tailed Boa

 - Nighttime Terrarium Temperature 72-78°F

 - Create a thermal gradient in your snake enclosure by placing a heat lamp and an Under Tank Heater on one side of the terrarium.
 Zoo Med’s Daylight Blue Reptile Bulb is a good choice for heating snake enclosures.
-By placing the heating elements on one side of the cage, you will naturally provide the proper thermal gradient.
+By placing the heating elements on one side of the cage, you will naturally provide a proper thermal gradient.

 - Any of Zoo Med’s Thermometers will help you keep a close eye on terrarium temperatures.